Pre-merger sky localization of gravitational waves from binary neutron star mergers using deep learning

 Because of the low dimensionality of our input data, training our network takes less than an hour on a NVIDIA Tesla P100 GPU.
-Overall the sampling and evaluation step during inference takes a few milli-seconds for each injection on the same computational resource.
-Sample generation and matched filtering was implemented with a modified version of the code developed by (\cite{Gebherd}) that uses \texttt{PyCBC} software (\cite{PyCBC}). \texttt{CBC-SkyNet} was written in TensorFlow 2.4 (\cite{TensorFlow}) using the Python language.
+During inference, the total time taken for drawing 5000 samples, training the KDE, evaluating it over $N_{side,0}$ = 16 HEALPix grids and performing the eight rounds of adaptive refinement takes about 1.2 secs on average.
+Sample generation and matched filtering was implemented with a modified version of the code developed by (\cite{Gebherd}) that uses \texttt{PyCBC} software (\cite{PyCBC}). \texttt{GW-SkyLocator} was written in TensorFlow 2.4 (\cite{TensorFlow}) using the Python language.